kinglozzer/SwipeMe/README.md

 ##Caveats##
 ###Browser Support###
 As the library currently only adds and removes CSS classes, all animations are CSS-generated – so <=IE9 and Opera Mini won't get any animations.
-Ancient versions of IE will need also the Array.indexOf prototype [available here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf).
+Ancient versions of IE (<IE9) will need to use the `swipeme.ltie9.js` plugin to provide `Array.indexOf()` and `String.trim()` support.

 ###Windows Phone###
 Currently not supported as it doesn't support `touchstart`/`touchmove`/`touchend` events.
 Need to delve deeper into MSPointerEvents etc. A pull request for support would be gratefully accepted.